Mock¶

 Finally, we test our two mock objects:

-21datetime.today.return_value = saturday 22# Test Saturday is not a weekday 23assert not is_workingday()
+24def test_no_workingday(): 25 # Mock .today() to return Saturday 26 datetime.today.return_value = saturday 27 # Test Saturday is not a weekday 28 assert not is_workingday()

 Testing with Typer¶

-as in the short capsys example.
+use subprocess.run(), as in the brief capsys

-we can just pass our application
+process.
+So, in tests/cli/conftest.py, we can simply pass our

-to convert the commands, for example
+shlex.split(command_string)() to split the commands, for example

-intercept and return the output.
+and return the output.

 import shlex